Community Energy Projects

 Since 2023, we’ve been delivering Winter Warmer Packs to individuals and whānau in need across Waipā and surrounding areas.

-A special thanks to our sponsors:
+A special thanks to our sponsor:

 Your generosity and support have helped to spread some much-needed warmth through the Waipā community.